VU-RASL/InterviewAuthoringTool/front-end/README.md

 ## Back End Functions

-Please see the document named 'backend-functions.pdf' in the 'back-end' directory for details on the graph rewrite back-end functions.
+Please see the document named 'backend-functions.pdf' in the <b>backend</b> directory for details on the graph rewrite back-end functions.